 I am a Licensed Professional Counselor Supervisor and owner at Heights Family Counseling.
 Previously, I was the Clinical Director at Cy-Hope Counseling, a large group practice located in Cypress, Texas.
 I hold a Bachelor’s degree in Psychology from Texas A&M University and a Master’s degree in Clinical and Counseling Psychology from Southern Methodist University.
 I am in the process of completing my doctorate, studying at Texas A&M University Commerce and Northcentral University, specializing in child and adolescent counseling and marriage and family therapy, respectively.
-I am licensed as a Professional Counselor Supervisor and Licensed Specialist in School Psychology.
+I am licensed as a Professional Counselor Supervisor, Licensed Psychological Associate, and Licensed Specialist in School Psychology.

-I have experience in AD/HD coaching, play therapy, and counseling children, adolescents, couples and adults.
+I have experience in play therapy and counseling children, adolescents, couples and adults.
 When working with children, I believe in working with the entire family system.
 Whether it is providing support to a parent who is struggling with a child with behavioral difficulties at home, suggesting discipline techniques, or building the family communication and connection together.
 My training includes working with children and adults with special needs where I focus on maximizing strengths, increasing coping skills, and working on emotional and behavioral regulation.

 Additionally, I have extensive experience in Psychoeducational, AD/HD and Autism Spectrum Disorder Evaluations.
 I have specialized in evaluation services for over 15 years and have worked along side medical doctors, speech pathologists, diagnosticians, licensed counselors, and psychologists.
 My experience has allowed me to see a problem through multiple lenses and not just to focus in one area.
 I believe with a comprehensive evaluation, strengths can identified and early intervention can be provided.

-Rachel Ealy, M.Ed.
 Professional Counselor at Heights Family Counseling

 My belief is that everyone could use extra support, a place to define purpose and values, and tools to use to tackle life’s everyday problems.
 As humans, we often struggle with anxiety, depression, and difficulties in relationships.
 My aim is to walk with you through life’s most difficult moments while also celebrating life's successes.